PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 ## Scientific Notation in Decimal

-In real life however we have numbers which aren't integers and include a decimal point.
+In real life however there are numbers which aren't integers and include a decimal point.
 Moreover these numbers typically range from extremely small to very large.
 For example:

 * the radius of a hydrogen atom = 0.000000000053 m